MitulVarmora/StickyHeaderTableView/README.md

     Precaution:<br/>
     1. If you are putting this view in the Vertical ScrollView than you can not set this view's height fixed.
-    <br/>You should use height wrap_content than it will work fine.
+    <br/>You should use height wrap_content then it will work fine.

     2. If you are putting this view in the Horizontal ScrollView than you can not set this view's width fixed.
-    <br/>You should use width wrap_content than it will work fine.
+    <br/>You should use width wrap_content then it will work fine.

 ## Changelogs: